wpbest/vscode-remote-try-angular/README.md

 # vscode-remote-try-angular

+Copyright (c) wpbest.io.
+All rights reserved.
+Licensed under the MIT License.
+See LICENSE for license information.

 Angular sample project for trying out the VS Code Remote - Containers extension

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.6.